Lalitmohan6376/Introduction-to-Pandas/README.md

-# Introduction-to-Pandas
-In this repository you will learn about pandas library. pandas helps to data manipulation .
-In simple word we can that pandas helps to clean the data like Understand the data,Remove duplicates,mean,mode,median, Replacing Missing values and etc.
+# 🚀 Introduction to Pandas

+🐼 **Pandas** is one of the most popular Python libraries for **data manipulation** and **data analysis**.
+It helps you understand, clean, transform, and organize data efficiently.

+In simple words, **Pandas** makes it easy to:

+* 📊 Understand your data
+* 🧹 Remove duplicate values
+* ❌ Handle missing values
+* 📈 Calculate mean, median, and mode
+* 🔄 Transform and filter data
+* 💾 Save cleaned datasets
+* 🤖 Prepare data for Machine Learning

+---

-About the syllbus about pandas:-
+# 📚 About the Syllabus

-In this repository you will learn about the pandas working that how does pandas work with machine learning.
+In this repository, you will learn how **Pandas works in Machine Learning projects**.

-I will take the pandas's syllabus on intermediate level.
-The syllabus will divided into units.
-This repository has 5 units on pandas. you will learn about the data cleaning like:-
+The syllabus is designed at an **Intermediate Level** and is divided into **5 units**.
+By the end of this repository, you will have a solid understanding of data cleaning and preprocessing using Pandas.

+---

+# 📝 Topics Covered

-1. Data Load Karna
+## 📂 1.
+Data Loading

-CSV, Excel, JSON, SQL files read karna

-Example: read_csv(), read_excel()
+Learn how to load datasets from different file formats.

+* 📄 CSV Files
+* 📑 Excel Files
+* 🌐 JSON Files
+* 🗄️ SQL Databases

+**Examples:**

+* `read_csv()`
+* `read_excel()`
+* `read_json()`
+* `read_sql()`

+---

-🔹 2.
-Data Explore Karna
+## 🔍 2.
+Data Exploration

-Data ka shape, columns, types dekhna

-Head / tail rows check karna

-Summary statistics nikalna
+Understand and inspect your dataset.

+* 📏 Check dataset shape
+* 🏷️ View column names
+* 🔠 Check data types
+* 👀 Preview data using `head()` & `tail()`
+* 📊 Generate summary statistics

+---

-🔹 3.
+## 🧹 3.
 Data Cleaning

-Missing values handle karna (NaN)

-Duplicate rows remove karna

-Wrong data types ko correct karna
+Clean your dataset for better analysis.

+* ❌ Handle Missing Values (`NaN`)
+* 🗑️ Remove Duplicate Rows
+* 🔄 Correct Wrong Data Types
+* ⚠️ Fix Inconsistent Data

+---

-🔹 4.
+## 🎯 4.
 Data Selection & Filtering

-Specific columns ya rows select karna

-Conditions ke base par data filter karna
-(jaise salary > 50k)
+Select and filter data based on your requirements.

+* 📌 Select specific rows & columns
+* 🔍 Filter data using conditions
+* 💰 Example: Salary > 50,000

+---

-🔹 5.
+## 🔄 5.
 Data Transformation

-New columns banana

-Existing data ko modify karna

-Apply functions on columns
+Modify and transform your dataset.

+* ➕ Create New Columns
+* ✏️ Modify Existing Columns
+* ⚙️ Apply Functions using `apply()`
+* 🔄 Map and Replace Values

+---

-🔹 6.
+## 📈 6.
 Sorting & Ranking

-Data ko ascending / descending order me sort karna

-Rank generate karna
+Arrange your data efficiently.

+* ⬆️ Ascending Sort
+* ⬇️ Descending Sort
+* 🏆 Generate Rankings

+---

-🔹 7.
+## 📊 7.
 Grouping & Aggregation

-groupby() use karke:

-sum

-mean

-count

-max / min
+Analyze grouped data using `groupby()`.

+* ➕ Sum
+* 📉 Mean
+* 🔢 Count
+* 🔝 Maximum
+* 🔻 Minimum
+* 📊 Aggregate Multiple Functions

+---

-🔹 8.
+## 🔗 8.
 Data Merging & Joining

-Multiple datasets ko merge / join karna
-(SQL jaisa: inner, left, right join)
+Combine multiple datasets like SQL.

+* 🔀 Inner Join
+* ⬅️ Left Join
+* ➡️ Right Join
+* 🔄 Outer Join
+* 🧩 Concatenate DataFrames

+---

-🔹 9.
+## 📅 9.
 Date & Time Handling

-Date columns ko process karna

-Year, month, day extract karna
+Work with date and time data.

+* 📆 Convert to Datetime
+* 📅 Extract Year
+* 🗓️ Extract Month
+* 📍 Extract Day
+* ⏰ Time Operations

+---

-🔹 10.
+## 💾 10.
 Export Data

-Cleaned data ko CSV / Excel me save karna
-Thank you
+Save your processed dataset.

+* 📄 Export to CSV
+* 📑 Export to Excel
+* 🗃️ Save Cleaned Data

+---

+# 🎯 What You Will Learn

+✅ Data Loading
+✅ Data Exploration
+✅ Data Cleaning
+✅ Data Filtering
+✅ Data Transformation
+✅ Sorting & Ranking
+✅ GroupBy Operations
+✅ Data Merging & Joining
+✅ Date & Time Handling
+✅ Exporting Clean Data for Machine Learning

+---

+# 🚀 Who is this Repository For?

+* 👨‍🎓 Students
+* 💼 Data Analysts
+* 🤖 Machine Learning Beginners
+* 📊 Data Science Enthusiasts
+* 🐍 Python Learners

+**Happy Learning! 🐼📊🚀**